codatio/codat-docs/docs/expenses/sync-process/transfer-transactions.md

 We infer the `currencyRate` of the transfer transaction from the 'from.Amount' and 'to.Amount' values.
 :::

+### Update transfers

+In some cases, your customer may want to update an transfer transaction that was previously synced to their accounting platform.
+Use the same [Create transfer transaction](/sync-for-expenses-api#/operations/create-transfer-transaction) endpoint to edit the following parameters and reflect the change in the SMB's accounting software:

+- From amount
+- To amount
+- Date

 ### Multicurrency transfer transactions

 Sync for Expenses validates each transfer transaction involving foreign currency.
 We ensure that the combination of participating currencies will be accepted by the target accounting platform as a valid expense.
 You can read more about [transfers in foreign currency](/expenses/fx-management#transfers) and platform support for different expense types.

-### Updating transfer transaction
-In some cases, your customer may want to update an transfer transaction that was previously synced to their accounting platform.
-Use our PUT transfer transactions endpoint to edit the following parameters and reflect the change in the SMB's accounting software:

-- From Amount
-- To Amount
-- Date
 ---
 ## Read next